• ♥️ Saved Recipes

 How long can I keep the leftovers?

-You can keep the leftovers in an airtight container in the fridge for up to three days.
+You can keep the leftovers in an airtight container in the fridge, as shown in the photo below, for up to three days.
 I don't recommend freezing them.

 Serving Suggestions